-The Designated Safeguarding Lead (DSL) is a senior leadership member, who undertakes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) within the provision.
-The DSL carries a significant level of responsibility and they are given time, funding, resources and support to carry out the role effectively.

-During term time, the DSL will be available during school hours for employees to discuss any safeguarding concerns.

-When the DSL is absent, the deputies will act as cover.
-This information can be found on Exeter House School website, our newsletters or the notice board in Reception.

-The DSL will:

-- Provide advice and support to other employees on child welfare and child protection matters - Have a thorough understanding of local multi-agency thresholds guidance - Take part in strategy discussions and inter-agency meetings and/or support other employees to do so - Contribute to the assessment of children - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support employees who make such referrals directly - Work with the virtual school head to ensure there is effective support and oversight of the educational attendance, attainment and progress of children in kinship care and those children with a social worker. - · Have a good understanding of harmful sexual behaviour - Have a good understanding of the filtering and monitoring systems and processes in place at our school - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues as appropriate - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support
+- The Designated Safeguarding Lead (DSL) is a senior member of staff, who undertakes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) within the provision. - The DSL carries a significant level of responsibility and they are given time, funding, resources and support to carry out the role effectively. - During term time, the DSL will be available during Connex hours for staff to discuss any safeguarding concerns. - When the DSL is absent, the deputies will act as cover. - Outside of Connex hours, the DSL can be contacted via email or phone call. - The DSL will: - o Provide advice and support to other staff on child welfare and child protection matters - Have a thorough understanding of local multi-agency thresholds guidance - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - o Contribute to the assessment of children - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Work with the virtual school head to ensure there is effective support and oversight of the educational attendance, attainment and progress of children in kinship care and those children with a social worker. - o Have a good understanding of harmful sexual behaviour - Have a good understanding of the filtering and monitoring systems and processes in place at our school - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues as appropriate - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support

-6.3 Local Governing Committees/Academy Improvement Boards
+6.3 Local Governing Committees/Local Management Boards

-The governing board will:

-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing board.
+- The governing board will directly or through its local governing committee, management board or equivalent: - Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the principal to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing board.